 4. Send out promotions via SMS

 Have you ever been followed by a pair of shoes that you looked at weeks ago?
 Or a mattress that you considered buying last year?
 This is called retargeting, and it makes it difficult for customers to forget the online stores they recently visited.
+This can be done with SMS remarketing, social media ads, or via other platforms.
 If your retail business takes an omnichannel approach, you can (and should) try retargeting ads.
 They may be right for you.

 However, users are beginning to scroll right past these ads.
 And as for emails?
 Less than 23% are opened.
 If you have an enticing promotion, the easiest way to ensure it gets read it to share it by text message.
 After all, 99% of texts get read.